tomerwolgithub/question-decomposition-to-sql/README.md

 ### Data

 #### Gold SQL:
-For the text-to-SQL experiments, models trained on gold text-to-SQL get as input `json` files containine the train, dev and test examples.
-For Spider we use the original train and dev files.
-For Geo880, Academic, IMDB and Yelp we format the original dataset in `json` file available [here](https://github.com/tomerwolgithub/question-decomposition-to-sql/blob/main/data/text_to_sql/gold_sql_datasets.zip).
+For the Spider experiments we use the original train and dev files.
+For Geo880, Academic, IMDB and Yelp we format the original datasets in `json` files available [here](https://github.com/tomerwolgithub/question-decomposition-to-sql/blob/main/data/text_to_sql/gold_sql_datasets.zip).

 #### QDMR Synthesized SQL:
-For the QDMR text-to-SQL models, we do not train directly on the synthesized SQL.
-Instead, we train on an encoded version of the QDMR with phrase-column linking.
-This representation can be automatically mapped to SQL to evaluate its execution.
+The QDMR text-to-SQL models are not trained directly on the synthesized SQL.
+Instead, we train on an encoded QDMR representation with the phrase-column linking from the SQL synthesis.
+This representation is automatically mapped to SQL to evaluate the models execution accuracy.
-We use the output of the data generation phase as input to `encoded_grounded_qdmr` in `src/data_generation/write_encoding.py`.
-It recieves the `json` file containing the synthesized SQL examples and encodes them as lisp style formulas of QDMR steps and their relevant database linking (from the SQL synthesis).
+To generate these *grounded QDMRs* we use the output of the data generation phase.
+The function `encoded_grounded_qdmr` in `src/data_generation/write_encoding.py` recieves the `json` file containing the synthesized SQL examples.
+It then encodes them as lisp style formulas of QDMR steps and their relevant database linking.

-For convenience, you may download the encoded QDMR training sets used in our experiments [here](https://github.com/tomerwolgithub/question-decomposition-to-sql/blob/main/data/text_to_sql/encoded_qdmr_datasets.zip).
+For convenience, you can download the encoded QDMR training sets used in our experiments [here](https://github.com/tomerwolgithub/question-decomposition-to-sql/blob/main/data/text_to_sql/encoded_qdmr_datasets.zip).
 These include:

  * `qdmr_ground_enc_spider_train.json`: 5,349 synthesized examples using gold QDMR and answer supervision
  * `qdmr_ground_enc_predicted_spider_train_few_shot`: 5,075 synthesized examples using 700 gold QDMRs, predicted QDMR and answer supervision